-Cuba, Missouri is yet another outdoor adventurer’s paradise with 20 rustic lodges and campgrounds, three rafting rivers and numerous lakes in the area that offer great hunting, fishing, canoeing, swimming, and water skiing.
+Cuba, Missouri, is yet another outdoor adventurer’s paradise with 20 rustic lodges and campgrounds, three rafting rivers, and numerous lakes in the area that offer excellent hunting, fishing, canoeing, swimming, and water skiing.

-Getting its start in 1857, Cuba was founded in anticipation of the construction of the southern branch of the Union Pacific Railroad.
-The town was named in sympathy for the island of Cuba that was much in the news at the time, due to the Spanish tyrannical rule of its people.
-Before the railroad arrived, many people in the area made their livings working in the iron ore mining industry and in farming, with oxen carts providing the transportation of products to St. Louis.
-Mining would remain an important industry for nearly 50 years
+Getting its start in 1857, Cuba was founded in anticipation of constructing the southern branch of the Union Pacific Railroad.
+The town was named in sympathy for the island of Cuba that was much in the news at the time due to the Spanish tyrannical rule of its people.
+Before the railroad arrived, many people in the area made their livings working in the iron ore mining industry and farming, with oxen carts providing the transportation of products to St. Louis.
+Mining would remain an important industry for nearly 50 years.

-When the railroad arrived in 1860, the transportation of goods and products was much improved and the town became a shipping center for the region.
+When the railroad arrived in 1860, the transportation of goods and products improved, and the town became a shipping center for the region.
 Soon apple orchards began to be planted in abundance.
-From 1895 through the 1920s the community was known for its apples and for its barrel making industry.
-During this time, Cuba became known as the “The Land of the Big Red Apple”, and by the turn of the century, Cuba was the largest producer and distributor of apples in Missouri.
+From 1895 through the 1920s, the community was known for its apples and its barrel-making industry.
+During this time, Cuba became known as the “The Land of the Big Red Apple,” and by the turn of the century, Cuba was the largest producer and distributor of apples in Missouri.
 Apple production declined in the 1930s but, the community still makes barrels.

-In 1931, Route 66 was completed through the city, and most of the businesses which were located by the railroad tracks moved to be closer to the new highway.
-More new businesses also sprang up along the pavement including restaurants, filling stations and motels, answering the needs of traveling motorists.
+In 1931, Route 66 was completed through the city, and most of the businesses located by the railroad tracks moved to be closer to the new highway.
+More new businesses also sprang up along the pavement, including restaurants, filling stations, and motels, answering the needs of traveling motorists.
 One example is the Wagon Wheel Motel that continues to stand at 901 E. Washington.
-Originally built in 1934, it was constructed of Ozark native stone and first called the Wagon Wheel Cabins.
+Initially built in 1934, it was constructed of Ozark native stone and first called the Wagon Wheel Cabins.
 In 1946, it was expanded from 9 units to 14 units.
 It once also featured a Standard Oil Station and a cafe.
-Now on the National Register of Historic Places, the retro motel continues to serve weary Route 66 travelers.
+Now on the National Register of Historic Places, the retro motel serves weary Route 66 travelers.

-Another vintage peek of the Mother Road is available at the old Carr Phillips 66 Service Station, circa 1932, at the corner of Washington and Franklin Streets.
+Another vintage peek of the Mother Road is available at the old Carr Phillips 66 Service Station, circa 1932, at Washington and Franklin Streets.

-Located just southwest of Cuba at 822 Beamer Lane, is Bob’s Gasoline Alley, which displays the largest collection of Historic Route 66 gasoline memorabilia in the mid-west.
+Located just southwest of Cuba at 822 Beamer Lane is Bob’s Gasoline Alley, which displays the most extensive Historic Route 66 gasoline memorabilia collection in the mid-west.
 This place is a great sight to see and provides numerous photo opportunities.
 Its buildings are only open during special events, but the outdoor displays can be viewed at any time.